-- the affected public areas outside the site will be cleaned; - traffic will be isolated from sources of mud and debris within the site to prevent further tracking of mud and debris, and measures will be taken to clear any such sources as soon as practicable; and - provision will be made for road sweepers on the site access roads to stop any mud being carried onto public roads, and bowsers made available to damp down areas during dry periods to ensure that dust is not a problem.
+- 5. the affected public areas outside the site will be cleaned; - 6. traffic will be isolated from sources of mud and debris within the site to prevent further tracking, and measures will be taken to clear any such sources as soon as practicable; and - 7. provision will be made for road sweepers on the site access roads to stop any mud being carried onto public roads, and bowsers made available to damp down areas during dry periods to ensure that dust is not a problem.

-The management of mud and debris is detailed further in the Environmental Risk Assessment EMS.S5.01.
+The management of mud and debris is detailed further in the Mud and Litter Management Plan (EMS.S5.06) and the Environmental Risk Assessment (EMS.S5.01).